-The Disney Wonder sails from Galveston during the winter months, with regular seven-night cruises to the Bahamas scheduled from November 2015 – January 2016.
+The Disney Wonder sails from Galveston during the winter months, with regular seven-night cruises to the Bahamas scheduled.
 See the Disney Wonder’s Galveston sailing schedule.

 Disney’s cruise ships have an elegant look, like the classic ocean-liners of an earlier era, but they’re designed to provide all the comforts and amenities of modern cruising – and it’s all done with typical Disney style.